A Locality-Aware Bruck Allgather: Background

 \subsection{Related Work}

 Hierarchical algorithms reduce injection bandwidth bottlenecks by utilizing a single master process per node.
-For example, hierarchical methods for the MPI\_Allgather perform a local gather to a single master process per node, perform a non-local MPI\_Allgather between all master processes, and finally perform a local broadcast from the master process to all other processes per node~\cite{HierAllgather}.
+For example, hierarchical methods for the MPI\_Allgather perform a local gather to a single master process per node, perform a non-local MPI\_Allgather between all master processes, and finally perform a local broadcast from the master process to all other processes per node.
+Hierarchical approaches have been used to optimize collective communication in many contexts.
+A small subset of these are described in~\cite{HierAllgather, HierCheetah, HierGropp}.
 These hierarchical approaches are able to communicate without injection bandwidth bottlenecks.
 However, the majority of processes per node sit idle.
 Similarly, multi-leader approaches have been explored, particularly with one master process per socket instead of one per-node~\cite{HierMultiLeader}.
 These approaches can also communicate without injection bandwidth bottlenecks while utilizing a larger number of processes.
 However, the multiple master processes per node once again communicate duplicate non-local messages.
+Finally, multi-lane communication has been explored~\cite{multilane}.
+This approach utilizes all processes per node so that each communicates a portion of the data.
+All inter-node steps are completed before any intra-node communication, reducing the amount of data to be injected into the network.
+Multi-lane collective algorithms obtain reduced bandwidth costs.
+However, these methods do not reduce the number of steps, or number of inter-node messages beyond the hierarchical approach.

 Topology-aware collective algorithms~\cite{TopoAware0,TopoAware1,TopoAware2,TopoAware3,TopoAware4,TopoAware5} optimize the operations for a specific network topology to minimize the number of links traversed during inter-node communication.
 For example, a topology-aware implementation of the ring algorithm may map to a single dimension of a 3D torus so that each node shares a link of the network.
 While topology-aware collective algorithms improve the cost over standard implementations, they are dependent on the specific topology of a supercomputer and therefore are difficult to port between parallel architectures.